FanCradle/DAO/README.md

 If that means nodes on our network doing stripe transactions but members can vote on our motives we are happy with such progression, as it is way simpler

-for artists to imagine their youtube account integrated into a stripe account.
+for artists to imagine their youtube account integrated to a stripe account.

-On the other hand, youtube paying your ETH wallet; may come a bit later in the future.
+On the other hand, youtube paying your ETH wallet; may come much later in the future.

 We hope to at least make it possible sometime in the near future.
-There are many advantages to getting this done that I'll discuss later in this post.
+There are many advantages to getting this done and not discussed.

 The best part, for now, is creatives not having to worry about the difficulty of scaling a video company or any payment system.

 FanCradle focuses on the publishing side of "YouTube" and the non-mechanicals;

 collecting payments and organizing search options for sound directors - including the necessary community support.
-You can be an early adopter today, and

-fund us with a simple agreement.
+You can be an early adopter today, and fund us with a simple agreement.

 We are building something similar to a syndicate for this purpose.
-However, our use cases include new agreements that connect collectives to various

-opportunities.
+However, our use cases include new agreements that connect collectives to various opportunities.

 The question of internet business is how can it become for 1 customer relatively better as we scale the customer base.